- Year 9 – 11 students are expected to bring an appropriate learning device.

 No, although we have relationships with a number of resellers who understand our preferences.

 - PB Technologies – PBTech sells a wide range of laptops and netbooks.
-Their online website is at http://www.pbtech.co.nz/, and they have provided pricing for a range of suitable models at www.pbtech.co.nz/edu.
-(Please note that while Chromebooks and iPads are listed, we do not recommend these).
-Packages can include warranty, insurance and finance options.
+Packages can include warranty, insurance and finance options (https://www.pbtech.co.nz/finance).
 PB Technologies also have a physical store in Wairau Park where these prices are available.
 Joshua Yoon is our main contact and can help you.
 He can also be emailed at [email protected]

 Our Digital Learning Environment